PennyLaneAI/pennylane/pennylane/workflow/return_types_spec.rst

 >>> qml.device('default.qubit').execute(tape)
 ((1.0, array([1., 0., 0., 0.])), {measure(wires=[0]): 0})

-This specification is also only valid after the :func:`~.dynamic_one_shot` preprocessing has been applied and before the corresponding ``dynamic_one_shot`` postprocessing has been applied.
-We do not yet have a way of determining where in this stage we are without looking at the global workflow.
+Note that while this specification applies to the device and several internal boundaries, the ``QNode`` should never return this specification.

 Batches
 -------